jakartaee/query/README.md

 - an extended language tailored for Jakarta Persistence providers or other persistence technologies backed by relational databases.

+> ⚠️ **Note**
+> While [Jakarta Data][] primarily targets the Core language, it may also support
+> the Extended language if its implementation is based on [Jakarta Persistence][].

+The language is closely based on the existing query languages defined by Jakarta Persistence and Jakarta Data, and is backward compatible with both.

 ```mermaid
 graph TB